frangio/cacheable-beacon-proxy/README.md

 The main downside is that the cost of an upgrade will more or less double, given that the new implementation needs to be deployed and then cloned in order to reenable the cache.

+## Caveat Emptor

+Is this a good idea?
+This pattern and metamorphic contracts in general rely on SELFDESTRUCT, a quirky EVM opcode that will likely be revised in the future, and possibly even removed.
+A [post on this issue by Vitalik] mentions upgradeability as one of the use cases and one of the two proposals continues to allow it, while the other doesn't.
+Ultimately, it is unclear whether this pattern will work in the future, but in case it breaks it may be advisable to include a way to permanently disable the cache and downgrade to a classic beacon proxy.

+[post on this issue by Vitalik]: https://hackmd.io/@vbuterin/selfdestruct